algorithmiaio/api-docs/source/includes/_algorithm_versions.md

 }
 ```

 Returns an [algorithm object](#the-algorithm-object) representing the published version, with its `version_info.semantic_version` property having been incremented appropriately from the previous published version (if any).
+If the request was unsuccessful, and [error](#errors) will be returned.

 ## List algorithm versions